utybo/Tegral/docs/docs/core/di/extensions/services.md

 env.services.stopAll()
 ```

 Note that `startAll` and `stopAll` are suspending functions.
-If you are not using coroutines within your application at all, you may want to wrap the `startAll`/`stopAll` within a `runBlocking { ... }` block.
+If you wish to start/stop your services from some non-coroutine code, wrap the call in `runBlocking { ... }` like so:

 ```kotlin
 runBlocking { env.services.startAll() }